Wandalen/wTools/module/core/former_meta/docs/invariant/001_proc_macro_separation.md

 ### Invariant Statement

-This crate must always be declared as a proc-macro crate (`[lib] proc-macro = true` in `Cargo.toml`).
+This crate must always be declared as a proc-macro crate.
 It must not export regular library items such as types, traits, or functions intended for runtime use.
 All runtime contracts belong in `former_types` or `former`.

 ### Enforcement Mechanism